*Note schedule change:

 *We are in the process of reorganizing the course.

-SOMI277A will not be offered in Fall 2017.
-We hope to be back for the Winter Quarter of 2017/18 academic year.
+SOMI277A will not be offered in Winter 2018.
+We hope to be back for the Fall Quarter of 2018.

 *Please check back here for updates, or email the relevant instructor directly to pre-register or enquire about the courses